zenmonkeykstop/qubes-doc.rtd/user/templates/windows/qubes-windows-tools-4-1.rst

      - Windows 7 x64
      - Windows 8.1/10/11 x64
    * - Qubes Video Driver
-     -
+     - y
-     -
+     - n
    * - Qubes Network Setup
-     -
+     - y
-     -
+     - y
    * - Private Volume Setup (move profiles)
-     -
+     - y
-     -
+     - y
    * - File sender/receiver
-     -
+     - y
-     -
+     - y
    * - Clipboard Copy/Paste
-     -
+     - y
-     -
+     - y
    * - Application shortcuts
-     -
+     - y
-     -
+     - y
    * - Copy/Edit in Disposable VM
-     -
+     - y
-     -
+     - y
    * - Block device
-     -
+     - y
-     -
+     - y
    * - USB device
-     -
+     - y
-     -
+     - y
    * - Audio
-     -
+     - y
-     -
+     - y

 Qubes Windows Tools are open source and are distributed under a GPL license.

+Notes:**

-Notes:** - Currently only 64-bit versions of Windows 7, 8.1, 10 and 11
+- Currently only 64-bit versions of Windows 7, 8.1, 10 and 11 are
-are supported by Qubes Windows Tools.
-Only emulated SVGA GPU is supported (although `there has been reports <https://groups.google.com/forum/#!topic/qubes-users/cmPRMOkxkdA>`__ on working GPU passthrough). - This page documents the process of installing Qubes Windows Tools in version R4.1**. - *In testing VMs only* it’s probably a good idea to install a VNC server before installing QWT.
+  supported by Qubes Windows Tools.
+Only emulated SVGA GPU is supported (although `there has been reports <https://groups.google.com/forum/#!topic/qubes-users/cmPRMOkxkdA>`__ on working GPU passthrough).

+- This page documents the process of installing Qubes Windows Tools in version R4.1**.

+- *In testing VMs only* it’s probably a good idea to install a VNC server before installing QWT.
 If something goes very wrong with the Qubes gui agent, a VNC server should still allow access to the OS.

 Preparation
 -----------